annettastogniew/whos-on-your-ballot-v4/README.md

 To upload to Akamai, you'll have to follow a few steps.
 1. Save, commit and push all your changes.
 2. Go to `vits.config.js` and comment out the line that reads `base: '/whos-on-your-ballot-v4/',`
-2. Run `npm run build` and save changes.
+3. Run `npm run build` and save changes.
-3. Somewhere on your computer, make a copy of the `dist` folder from this repo.
+4. Somewhere on your computer, make a copy of the `dist` folder from this repo.
-4. Copy `counties.json`, `congressional-districts.json`, `state-senate-districts.json` and `state-house-districts.json` from `src/data`
+5. Copy `counties.json`, `congressional-districts.json`, `state-senate-districts.json` and `state-house-districts.json` from `src/data`
 in this repo to `dist/assets` on your computer.
-9. Navigate to the js file inside the `assets` folder.
+6. Navigate to the js file inside the `assets` folder.
-10. In the js file, search for "`src/data/`" and replace with "`assets/`"
+7. In the js file, search for "`src/data/`" and replace with "`assets/`"
+8. In the css file in `dist/assets`, and in `dist/index.html`, remove any forward slashes in front of `assets/` in filepaths.
-11. Save all changes.
+9. Save all changes.
-12. FTP the copied `dist` file, with your new changes, to Akamai.
+10. FTP the copied `dist` file, with your new changes, to Akamai.

 ## Adding States
 To add states, you'll need to go to every point in the code where a currently working state (e.g. IL) is in the code, and add relevant info for your new state.
 Then, you'll need to run [this notebook](https://github.com/annettastogniew/trim-state-shapefiles), with your state and its fips code added.
 Then, copy the new files to `src/data` in this repository, removing the 'market' prefix from the filenames.